omarkmalik/SIR-mobility/README.md

 ### Turnstile_data

 In **data/turnstile_data/** folder, each file contains the detailed daily count of arraival and departures from borough to other boroughs, at each time stamp of the day.
+The original datasets can be accessed from: http://web.mta.info/developers/turnstile.html.
+Each file contains one-week turnstile data for all of the subway stations in NYC.

 ### example.py